a1718367/GolfApp-v2/README.md

 At the 1st hole, I click on a tab and the score card is displayed.
 </li>
 <li>
-If I incurred a penalty, I click on a button on my app and record the type of penalty.
-Score is stored on local storage
+Under par, I press [ - ].
+Over par, I press [ + ].
+Total is tallied and displayed.
 </li>
 <li>
-When I made a successful putt, I click on a the [Next] button.
+Completion at a hole , I click on the [Next] button.
 </li>
 <li>
 A new line on the score card is displayed and my current locaiton is logged on the map indicating the position of the hole.